Inf1n1ty0/PositronWiki/Printers/Positron/Hardware/Extruder.md

 ### Guilder
 ![guilder.gif](/extruderguide/guilder.gif)

-Install an M3x6x5 heat set insert into the printed guidler.
+- Install the M3x6x5 heat set insert into the printed guidler.

 ### Extruder Main Body
 > Batch 1 Extruder Main Body did not use heat set insert but had screws that threaded directly into the printed part.